opensearch-project/documentation-website/_query-dsl/specialized/script-score.md

 ### Decay functions

 With decay functions, you can score the results based on proximity or recency.
 To learn more, see [Decay functions]({{site.url}}{{site.baseurl}}/query-dsl/compound/function-score#decay-functions).
-You can calculate scores using an exponential, Gaussian, or linear decay curves.
+You can calculate scores using an exponential, Gaussian, or linear decay curve.
 To apply a decay function, call one of the following Painless methods, depending on the type of field:

 - [Numeric]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/numeric/) fields:
     - `double decayNumericGauss(double <origin>, double <scale>, double <offset>, double <decay>, double <docValue>)`